nominolo/haskell-style-guide/haskell-style.md

 ### Line Length

-Maximum line length is *70 characters*.
+Maximum line length for comments is *70 characters*.
 This increases readability as the eye has to travel back to the start of the next line.

 ### Punctuation